FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 * Plugins are found in `wp-content/plugins/`
 * Can be a single file or a directory with multiple files (where the main plugin file and the directory will usually share the same name)
-* Plugin names should be unique
+* Plugin names should be unique, to avoid conflicts

 ---